Adding and Claiming content in FAIRsharing

 FAIRsharing maintains three resource registries covering the life and biomedical sciences, that are progressively interrelated:

-- Standards, including (but not limited to) reporting guidelines, terminology artefacts, models and formats.
+- Standards, including (but not limited to) reporting guidelines, terminology artefacts, models and formats, and metrics.

 - Databases, focusing on global and community-driven repositories